 (c) as once-off consolidation and integration of disparate data sets to form a new, shared, master data repository.".

 I could debate at length the differences between what I am proposing in amendments Nos.
 12 and 28 and the Government's exact proposal in amendment No. 27.
 It is important to acknowledge that the Government has gone a considerable way towards clarifying the basis on which data is being shared, the impetus for data-sharing and the kinds of ways in which data is shared.
-For example, clarification has been provided regarding whether the information relates to individuals or to classes of data subject, and regarding whether it is being collected on a once-off or ongoing basis.
+For example, clarification has been provided regarding whether the information relates to individuals or to classes of data subject and regarding whether it is being collected on a once-off or ongoing basis.
 I have sought to spell out a number of these issues in amendments Nos.
 12 and 28.
-In light of the movement from the Government in this regard, I think I will withdraw amendment No. 28.
+In the light of the movement from the Government in this regard, I think I will withdraw amendment No. 28.
 Amendment No. 12 might involve duplication.
 I would like the definition of "data-sharing" that is set out in amendment No. 12 to be included in the Bill.
 I recognise that it is not in it at present.
-Maybe it can be considered.
+Perhaps it can be considered.
 Amendment No. 12 proposes that "In this Act, "data-sharing" means the execution and operation of defined processes for the exchange of information".
 I would like if that part of the amendment could be included in the Bill.
 I recognise that the rest of the amendment might not fit.
 For that reason, I am not going to press my amendments.
-I suggest that my colleagues in Sinn Féin and Fianna Fáil might take up the definition issue.
-I acknowledge the Government's amendment and, on that basis, I will not pursue my amendment.
+I suggest my colleagues in Sinn Féin and Fianna Fáil take up the definition issue.
+I acknowledge the Government's amendment and, on that basis, will not pursue my amendment.

 Senator Higgins has indicated that she does not wish to press amendment No. 12.